prisms-center/phaseField/README.md

 <B>Version information:</B>

-This version of the code, 2.0.1pre, contains some minor ongoing changes from v2.0.
+This version of the code, 2.0.1, contains some minor updates to v2.0.

 <B>What is PRISMS-PF?</B>